Yab29/ChIAMM/README.md

 Before executing the **ChIAMM**, you need to analyze the raw ChIA-PET data using ChIA-PET Tool V3 without any FDR cutoff value.
 From the ChIA-PET Tool output files, the file out.cluster.withpvalue.txt will be used for downstream analysis in ChIAMM.
 Specifically, the first 11 columns in the file out.cluster.withpvalue.txt will be used: chrom1, start1, end1, chrom2, start2, end2, ipet count, type, distance, tag count within anchor 1 and tag count within anchor 2.
 We call chrom1, start1, end1 as Anchor1, and chrom2, start2, end2 as Anchor2.
 ### Computing the Systematic Biases
 ####  1) Average tag counts
-Call the variables tag count within anchor 1 and tag count within anchor 2 as tagcou1 and tagcou2 respectively, and compute the average of it call the variable name “tagcouAvg”.
+Call the variables tag count within anchor 1 and tag count within anchor 2 as tagcou1 and tagcou2 respectively, and compute the average of it and call the variable name “tagcouAvg”.
 #### 2) Self-ligation PETS
 Using the out.spet file in the ChIA-PET Tool V3 output, we can compute the self-ligation PETs of anchors using the commands as follows:
 > 1) &nbsp; awk '{if($2<$5){print $1"\t"$2"\t"$5}else{print $1"\t"$5"\t"$2}}' out.spet  > out.spet.bed3 <br />